maxtkc/mvths-wiki/docs/070xa-sumo-robot.rst

 - **Circuit:** The final robot may not use a breadboard.
 All electronics may be soldered directly or part of a custom designed PCB.
 - **Motor controller:** An MD17A motor controller module will be provided to drive the robots motors.
 Alternatives are allowed.
 - **Motors:** The robot will use standard DC plastic geared motors.
 You will have a choice between two gear ratios either 120:1 or 200:1.
 Alternative: You may use motors after consulting with a teacher.
 - **Wheels:** No wheels will be provided.
 These can be custom made using any material.
+There are CAD guides for wheels.
 - **Tires:** O-rings in 2 inch or 3 inch diameters will be provided for use as tires.
 Alternatively, you may custom cast your own tires.
 - **Battery:** The robot will be use a 7.2 Volt LiPo battery which has a capacity of 1000mAh.
 The robot must include a secure holder for the battery.
 - **Line sensors:** Two QTR-1A photo-reflective sensors will be provided for tracking lines.
 Additional sensors and alternative sensors may be used.